 In addition to jail time or fines, there are other consequences that can stem from a sex crime conviction in Omaha.
 These are known as collateral consequences.
 The most common collateral consequences include:

-If convicted of a felony sex crime, you could lose a number of their constitutional rights.
-These include the right to vote or to own a firearm.
+If convicted of a felony sex crime, you could lose a number of your constitutional rights.
+These rights might include the right to vote or to own a firearm.

 Employment Challenges